Skip to main content

 Scholarships

 There are scholarships for students who aren’t U.S. citizens, and some are specifically for undocumented students.
 Colleges have the best information about what’s available to their students.
-Check with a college’s financial aid office, undocumented student center, or multicultural center.
+Check with a college’s financial aid office, undocumented student center, or diversity and multicultural center.

 Here are just a few: